nodesignjs/popper/README.md

 ### Scroll

-The autoScroll parameter controls whether the pop-up layer automatically scrolls with the trigger element when it is scrolled.
+The autoScroll parameter controls whether the popper automatically scrolls with the trigger element when it is scrolled.

-The closeOnScroll parameter controls whether the pop-up layer automatically closes when the trigger element is scrolled.
+The closeOnScroll parameter controls whether the popper automatically closes when the trigger element is scrolled.

-The hideOnInvisible parameter controls whether the pop-up layer automatically hides when the trigger element is not visible on the screen.
+The hideOnInvisible parameter controls whether the popper automatically hides when the trigger element is not visible on the screen.

 ### AutoUpdate

-The autoUpdate parameter controls whether the pop-up layer's position is automatically updated when the size of the container, content, or trigger element changes.
+The autoUpdate parameter controls whether the popper's position is automatically updated when the size of the container, content, or trigger element changes.
 This feature relies on the [ResizeObserver](https://developer.mozilla.org/en-US/docs/Web/API/ResizeObserver).

-The autoPlacement parameter controls whether the pop-up layer's position is automatically adjusted to ensure that it is fully displayed when there is not enough space.
+The autoPlacement parameter controls whether the popper's position is automatically adjusted to ensure that it is fully displayed when there is not enough space.

 ### Hook

-Popper provides rich hook functions that can execute code during various stages of the pop-up layer's lifecycle.
+Popper provides rich hook functions that can execute code during various stages of the popper's lifecycle.

 ```js
 new Popper({